WokyDoky/GameOfLife/README.md

 ### Work
 - [ ] Program shall allow User to click and drag mouse to create patters.
-- [ ] Should be able to play, stop, and ff game.
+- [ ] Programm shall allow user to play, stop, and ff game.

 ### Would be nice:
 - [ ] Possibly zoom in and out of the screen to see bigger patters.